Last updated on April 17th, 2023 at 06:20 pm

 - Airspace deconfliction

 Currently, almost all commercial drones are operated by pilots.
-These people must maintain the visual line of sight and control what the aircraft is doing from the ground.
+These people must maintain a visual line of sight and control what the aircraft is doing from the ground.
 But to scale up the use of drones for cargo transport, we need some level of autonomy.

 A human should be in the loop.
 However, UAVs must be able to fly further, detect, and avoid obstacles on their own.
 Special sensors and radars are being developed for this purpose.
 They exist, but they need to be scaled down to fit on the drones without compromising their abilities.

 We already congested our roads, so we can expect to see a similar thing happening in the sky.
 Although it will not be nearly as much prominent, it is still a complicated problem.
 Drones will need to communicate with each other in real-time to avoid collisions.

 The solution for this problem also exists, but the existing systems need to be improved and standardized.
 We’ll have to teach the drones how to safely operate in urban areas on their own and do all the things that the pilots are doing now.

 To work as they should in the departments of logistics and transport, UAVs must know where they are and how to get where they are going.
 Therefore, they need a way to navigate themselves.